lambdatoast/elm.vim/README.md

 ## Usage

-The following are the existing commands.
+These are the available commands.
 To get the most out of them, you should create mappings according to your needs.

 ### Compilation